ETEN conference in Denmark, April 22-24, 2021

 Internationalisation is so much more than student mobility - an important point that this conference will focus on.
 Whether we come from a large country or a small one like Denmark, our courses of study and the whole study environment benefit greatly from all kinds of international cooperation.
 International cooperation must be seen as a means to ensure greater quality and relevance in the strategic planning of our educational institutions – never as a goal in itself.

-Registrations for the conference are open until February 20, 2020.
+Registrations for the conference are no longer open.

 The mission of The European Teacher Education Network (ETEN) is to promote cooperation, exchange, research and possibilities for universities and institutions engaged in education.
 ETEN has 50 different member institutions in nearly 20 countries around the world.